Biomedical Informatics and Data Science (NLM)

 All applicants with complete applications can expect to be contacted about their status on or before March 8, 2019.

-During the period 2006-2021 (Grant years 15-29), 62 predoctoral (PhD student) and 55 postdoctoral trainees were supported by our NLM Training Program, including those currently appointed.
+During the period 2019-2024 (Grant years 28-32), 24 predoctoral (PhD student) and 19 postdoctoral trainees were supported by our NLM Training Program, including those currently appointed.
+Our trainees have shown career advancement in a variety of fields.

-• 13 (21%) predoctoral trainees (10 current trainees, 3 former trainees) remain enrolled in good standing in their respective schools, and all are expected to complete their graduate training on a timely basis; the 3 former trainees and 1 current trainee anticipate completing graduate training by the end of 2021.
+• 11 trainees remain enrolled in good standing in their respective schools, and all are expected to complete their PhDs on a timely basis.

-• (16%) postdoctoral trainees are currently appointed on the NLM Training Program.
+• 6 are currently appointed to the NLM Training Program or still in postdoctoral training.

 Last updated 9/1/2022